near/wallet-selector/README.md

 ## Installation and Usage

-The easiest way to use `near-wallet-selector` is to install it from the NPM registry:
+The easiest way to use NEAR Wallet Selector is to install the [`core`](https://www.npmjs.com/package/@near-wallet-selector/core) package from the NPM registry:

 ```bash
 # Using Yarn